bevyengine/rfcs/rfcs/301-editor-data-model.md

 is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
 If a feature or change has no direct value on its own, expand your RFC to include the first valuable feature that would build on it. -->

+Because the Editor data model provides a centralized source of truth for all editing systems, this enables building a unique undo/redo system and a unique copy/paste system shared by all other editing systems, without the need for each of those editing systems to design their own.

+I expect the following future RFCs to build on top of this one:

+- Game/Editor communication (IPC)
+- Undo/redo system
+- Copy/paste system
+- Live editing (update Game data in real-time while editing in Editor)
+- Remote collaboration (multiple users editing the same project collaboratively from multiple remote locations via networking)